 Jim Dirck, Director, Medical Supply Services

 Jim Dirck was born and raised in the San Francisco Bay Area.
 He has more

 than 25 years of experience in supply chain management and medical

 support services.
 He is a graduate of the University of California, Santa Cruz,

 where he studied literature and philosophy.
 He met the late Jim Warych,

 for Alexian Brothers Hospital in San Jose, California.
-In 199, he worked with
+In 1999 he began working with

 Jim Warych in a part-time role at ReSurge.

-He rejoined the ReSurge team on a full-time basis in July 2005.
+He rejoined the ReSurge team on a full-time basis in July 2005, and in 2012 transtioned to part-time in the same capacity.
+He also currently serves as manager of central services at Sequoia Hospital in Redwood City.
 Jim’s interests include old radios,

 collecting movies and rooting for Bay Area sports teams—especially the